basho/riak_kv/docs/NextGenREPL.md

 * No acks required of fetches from the queue, no need to failover queues between nodes during cluster-change events: the system can let it fail, and address resultant entropy through full-sync reconciliation.

-* Leader-free replication, although with greater requirement on configuration by the operator to manage redundancy within the setup via scripting `riak.conf` files.
+* Leader-free replication, although with greater requirement on configuration by the operator to manage redundancy within the setup via `riak.conf`.

 * By default replication queues contain pointers to objects only, stripped of their values, to allow for longer queues to be supported by default (i.e higher bounds on bounded queues) - as the queues need not consider the cost of storing the full size of the object.
 There is a distributed cache, bounded in size, of recently changed objects.
 This cache means that when a reference is fetched from the queue its value can normally be filled-in efficiently.